wp-plugins/dfd-reddcoin-tips/readme.txt

 = 1.0.6 =
 * 2014-12-30
 * Changed payment link to use label value instead of message value, for better compatibility with Reddcoin wallets.

+= 1.0.7 =
+* 2015-7-10
+* Updated Cryptsy API compatibility to detect / switch if any API server is detected as offline
+* Fixed server compatibility bug that may have thrown errors on servers with PHP running in a fairly strict mode
+* Added notice about the ReddAPI no longer being in service